SquareBracketAssociates/NewToolsInPharo/Chapters/MoTion/Motion.md

 We found several libraries that complement programming languages by introducing pattern matching capabilities.
 Tom {!citation|ref=Pier03a!} and Rascal {!citation|ref=Klin11a!} integrate with Java, and Kiama {!citation|ref=Sloa09a!} integrates with Scala.
-Tom and Rascal cover features that were not covered natively by Java like ''Path traversal'', ''Recursive traversal'', ''Object matching'' and ''Complex lists''.
+Tom and Rascal cover features that were not covered natively by Java like _Path traversal_, _Recursive traversal_, _Object matching_ and _Complex lists_.
 Kiama and Rascal enable transformation through the definition of strategies.
 These strategies employ pattern matching to identify the terms requiring transformation.
 Strategy execution in Kiama can proceed in different directions either top-down or bottom-up.
 This capability opens up the possibility of traversal in various directions, but it still requires additional investigation concerning its relevance in pattern matching.